Tag Archives: Johnny Tapia

 “I believe that JonFer is a very well-rounded, complete fighter.
 He can take advantage of his great wingspan and reach but has no problem fighting in close distance.
 Furthermore, he’s hitting really hard.
 I believe we’ll see him fighting with big names in the division soon.

 “JonFer has a classic boxing style—a classic, orthodox style.
 He’s effective when he’s attacking as well as defending.
 He poses a vision and a combat insight that is truly amazing.
 Not only does he have speed and precision, but he also has potential in his fists.
-Sed, the best characteristic that JonFer possesses is his great professionalism in the sport and in his personal life.”
+But, the best characteristic that JonFer possesses is his great professionalism in the sport and in his personal life.”

 What would you say is different in Jon compared to other boxers in the division?